usccolumbia/TLOpt/README.md

-##.
-Source code for Inverse Design of composite Metal Oxide Optical Materials based on Deep Transfer Learning
+## Source code for Inverse Design of composite Metal Oxide Optical Materials based on Deep Transfer Learning

-by Rongzhi Dong and Jianjun Hu
+by Rongzhi Dong and Jianjun Hu\\
+2020-08-24